Skip to main content

 • Only inherited rights remain.
 All existing explicit rights on the object are removed and replaced.

-• If rights are not specified, nothing will be changed.
-Chef Infra Client does not clear out the rights on a file or directory if rights are not specified.
+• If rights aren’t specified, nothing will be changed.
+Chef Infra Client doesn’t clear out the rights on a file or directory if rights aren’t specified.

 • Changing inherited rights can be expensive.
 Windows will propagate rights to all children recursively due to inheritance.
 This is a normal aspect of Windows, so consider the frequency with which this type of action is necessary and take steps to control this type of action if performance is the primary consideration.